Wednesday, February 14, 2024

 function didn't explain how to update the base domain's A record.

-It turned out that simply leaving off the rrhost
+It turned out that simply leaving off the rrhost parameter was sufficient to

 get the job done.